The-Last-Cookie/osu-wiki/wiki/Storyboard/Scripting/Cheat_Sheet/en.md

 `_P,[...],p`

-**p**: the effect parameter to apply H - horizontal flip V - vertical flip A - additive-blend colour (as opposed to alpha-blend)
+**p**: the effect parameter to apply H—horizontal flip V—vertical flip A—additive-blend colour (as opposed to alpha-blend)

 using the shorthand below with parameters is possible. the applied parameters will take effect during the duration specified only.